duspic/invoice_gen/README.md

 # Invoice PDF Generator

-To run it succesfully, build tand run he docker image with
+To run it succesfully, build and run the docker image with

 > docker build -t invoicegen .
 > docker run -p 5000:5000 invoicegen

-To generate an invoice PDF, send a POST request to `/generate_invoice` with a JSON body containing the invoice details.
+To generate an invoice PDF, go to `/form` and fill out the details, or send a POST request to `/generate_invoice` with a JSON body containing the invoice details.

-Example request from cmd, when running on localhost, sending a file called test_invoice.json curl -X POST http://127.0.0.1:5000/generate_invoice -H "Content-Type: application/json" -d @test_invoice.json --output test_invoice.pdf
+Example request from cmd, when running on localhost, sending a file called test_invoice.json

+> curl -X POST http://127.0.0.1:5000/generate_invoice -H "Content-Type: application/json" -d @test_invoice.json --output test_invoice.pdf

 test_invoice.json